The Okanagan phenomenon

-It’s a well understood phenomenon in the Okanagan.
-As soon as the warm spring weather arrives, so do the scores of Albertans, seeking sun, golf, boating and great food and wine.
-Many Albertans choose to invest in a vacation property in B.C. but many overlook the estate planning implications of owning property outside of Alberta.
+As soon as the warm spring weather arrives, so do the scores of Albertans, seeking sun, golf, boating, great food and wine.
+It’s a well understood phenomenon in the Okanagan that many Albertans choose to invest in a vacation property in BC.
+However, the implications of estate planning for Albertans who own property in BC are often overlooked.

 All movable property is governed by the law of the Province where the deceased person is domiciled (or permanently resides in) at the time of death.
 In this scenario, Alberta law will govern all movable property of the estate (as well as any real property owned in Alberta).